wording

 When parents delay an RSVP, it is often not because they are unsure about attending.
 It is because they are not sure what to say.
 A simple message solves that problem fast and gives the host the information they actually need.

 If you are hosting, a clear RSVP page removes even more friction.
-SnapInvite's kids birthday RSVP page keeps the invitation, guest replies, reminder flow, and family details in one place so parents do not need to guess how to respond.
+SnapInvite's kids birthday RSVP page keeps the invitation, guest replies, birthday RSVP reminders, and family details in one place so parents do not need to guess how to respond.

 What to include in a kids birthday RSVP message